 Can you share your parking permit with other people?

 What are the procedures for accessible parking?

-Anyone that has been issued a accessible hang tag or license plate through the city, town, village clerk or police departments may park in an accessible parking space.
+Anyone that has been issued a accessible hang tag or license plate through the city, town, village clerk or police departments may park in an any accessible parking space in any lot on campus.
+A parking permit (hang tag or visitor/day permit) is required along with the accessible hang tag.
 The campus parking office does not issue accessible parking permits.

 Do they ever not enforce parking?

 Where can you park overnight if you are a commuter, faculty or staff?